Pontypridd

-Pontypridd (/ˌpɒntɪˈpriːð/ PON-tih-PREEDH, /cy/), colloquially referred to as Ponty, is a town and a community in Rhondda Cynon Taf, South Wales, approximately 10 miles north west of Cardiff city centre.
+Pontypridd (/ˌpɒntɪˈpriːð/ PON-tih-PREEDH, /cy/; colloquially referred to as Ponty) is a town and a community in Rhondda Cynon Taf, South Wales, approximately 10 mi north west of Cardiff city centre.

 Geography

 Pontypridd comprises the electoral wards of Cilfynydd, Glyncoch, Graig, Hawthorn, Pontypridd Town, 'Rhondda', Rhydyfelin Central/Ilan, Trallwng (Trallwn) and Treforest.
 The town mainly falls within the Senedd and UK parliamentary constituency by the same name, although the Cilfynydd and Glyncoch wards fall within the Cynon Valley Senedd constituency and the Cynon Valley UK parliamentary constituency.
 This change was effective for the 2007 Welsh Assembly election, and for the 2010 UK General Election.

 The town sits at the junction of the Rhondda and Taff valleys, where the River Rhondda flows into the Taff just south of the town at Ynysangharad War Memorial Park.
 Pontypridd community recorded a population of about 32,700 in the 2011 census figures. while Pontypridd Town ward itself was recorded as having a population of 2,919 also as of 2011.

 The town lies alongside the north–south dual carriageway A470 between Cardiff and Merthyr Tydfil.
 The A4054, running north and south of the town, was the former main road, and like the A470, follows the Taff Valley.
 South of the town is the A473 for Llantrisant and Pencoed.
 To the west is the A4058, which follows the River Rhondda to Porth and the Rhondda Valley beyond.